mientjan/react-native-markdown-renderer/README.md

 Text styles are applied in a way that makes it much more convenient to manage changes to global styles while also allowing fine tuning of individual elements.

-Think of the new implementation like applying styles in CSS. changes to the body effect everything, but can be overwritten further down the style / component tree.
+Think of the implementation like applying styles in CSS. changes to the body effect everything, but can be overwritten further down the style / component tree.

 The gotcha is if you try to use the text style override to change all text styles, this only changes things that are rendered using the ‘text’ rule.
 Instead you should change root, and then modify child styles (like code blocks etc) as needed.